Lynching of Roosevelt Townes and Robert McDaniels: Significance

 On April 26, 1937, Time and Life magazines published a photograph of McDaniels' body chained to a tree.
 It was the first time an image of lynching had been published nationally.
 Other newspapers later published the image.

-In 1955, the picture appeared in the popular Museum of Modern Art exhibition, The Family of Man, an exhibition "to capture “the gamut of life from birth to death."
-The photo appeared under the title: "Death Slump at Mississippi Lynching (1937)."
+In 1955, the picture appeared in the popular Museum of Modern Art exhibition The Family of Man, an exhibition "to capture “the gamut of life from birth to death."
+The photo appeared under the title "Death Slump at Mississippi Lynching (1937)."
 It was estimated to have been seen by more than 180,000 visitors in New York, however after receiving criticism of the photo for being "too powerful, too striking and causing visitors to pause and gaze, thus interrupting the flow of the movement and the flow of the message," curator Edward Steichen withdrew the image eleven weeks after the show opened:

 There was condemnation expressed across the country against the lynchings.

 Internationally, German newspapers publicized the murders to support Nazi government propaganda, contrasting the violence of the lynchings to the "humane" Nuremberg racial laws that the Reich had passed against Jewish citizens.

 The lynchings had also occurred at the moment that the House of Representatives was debating Rep. Joseph Gavagan's (D-New York) anti-lynching legislation.
 The outrage helped gain support for anti-lynching legislation that he introduced.
 The legislation was supported in the Senate by Democrats Robert F. Wagner (New York) and Frederick Van Nuys (Indiana).
 The legislation eventually passed in the House, despite 85 percent of the 123 Representatives from the South, voting against it.
-However, the powerful Solid South of white Democrats blocked it in the Senate, as they had blocked all previous anti-lynching bills.
+However, the emerging Southern Caucus of white Democrats blocked it in the Senate, as they had blocked all previous anti-lynching bills.
 Senator Allen Ellender (D-Louisiana) proclaimed: